Privacy settings

 If you require paper copies of any documents, photocopying charges are as follows:

-• Scans = 10p per page (dependent upon copyright restrictions)
+Scans of photos or documents = 10p per page (dependent upon copyright restrictions)

 We will always discuss the time we believe the research will take and provide you with an estimated price for your agreement before conducting the research.
 If we find additional material during our research which would warrant extra time and charges, we will always seek your permission first before proceeding.
 Details of the methods of payment will be provided along with our initial estimate.